Limit laws on extremes of non-homogeneous Gaussian random fields: Appendix

 \BL Let $q_{i}=du^{-2/\alpha_{i}}$ for some $d>0$ and assume that $\textbf{E1}$ and $\textbf{E2}$ hold.
 Then for any fixed rectangle $\mathbf{I_{h}}=[0,h_{1}]\times[0,h_{2}]$, we have

 and

 as $u\rightarrow\infty$.
 The results also hold for the case $h_{1}=u^{-2/\alpha'}$ and $h_{2}=u^{-2/\alpha''}$ for $\alpha'>\alpha_{1}$ and $\alpha''>\alpha_{2}$. \EL

-\textbf{Proof:} The first and second assertions can be proved following Lemma 7.1 of Piterbarg (1996) with some obvious changes, see also the proof of Lemma 1 of D\c{e}bicki et al. (2013).
-The third assertion holds from the proof of the first and the second one obviously. $\Box$
+\textbf{Proof:} The first and second assertions can be proved following the proof of Lemma 7.1 of Piterbarg (1996) with some obvious changes, see also the proof of Lemma 1 of D\c{e}bicki, Hashorva and Soja-Kukiela (2015).
+The third assertion follows from the proofs of the former two by using the double sums method, see the proof of Theorem 7.2 of Piterbarg (1996). $\Box$

 \BL Let $q_{i}=du^{-2/\alpha_{i}}$ for some $d>0$ and choose two constants $\alpha'>\alpha_{1}$ and $\alpha''>\alpha_{2}$.
 Assume that $\textbf{E1}$ and $\textbf{E2}$ hold.
 Then for the rectangle $\mathbf{I}=[0,u^{-2/\alpha'}]\times[0,u^{-2/\alpha''}]$, we have